travsta/azure-experiments/README.md

 1. Terminal Report: This is displayed immediately after the tests run.
 2. HTML Report: Open `htmlcov/index.html` in a web browser for a detailed, interactive coverage report.

-Remember, while high coverage is important, it's equally important to have meaningful tests that verify the correct behavior of your code.
+Remember, while high coverage is important, it's equally important to have meaningful tests that verify the correct behavior of code.

 ## Deployment